 Some funeral directors run their own businesses.

 - Hartstonge, L, events and marketing manager, Funeral Directors Association of New Zealand, careers.govt.nz interview, November 2020.

 (This information is a guide only.
 Find out more about the sources of our job opportunities information)

 Progression and specialisations

-Funeral directors/embalmers may progress to work in a managerial role at a funeral home.
-With further experience, they may also establish their own funeral home business.
+Funeral directors/embalmers may progress to work in managerial roles at funeral homes, or establish their own funeral home businesses.

 Funeral directors/embalmers may specialise in either funeral directing or embalming.